Hope for Hamilton but Mercedes 'not yet there'

 "It's still a very long way," Verstappen said.
 "I know the gap is quite big but it can switch around very quickly - race three, I was 46 points behind.
 We just need to stay calm and improve because today we were not the quickest.

 "It swings a bit.
-Last weekend it looked good, now at didn't look as good but we still managed to win and that is a quality.
+Last weekend it looked good, now it didn't look as good but we still managed to win and that is a quality.
 We just have to work together with the team to find little improvements in the car."

 He's not really kidding anyone, though.
 Right now, Ferrari don't look like a team that can mount a consistent challenge to Verstappen and Red Bull, and the onus is on them to prove that impression wrong.